 A parametric experimental study has been performed to assess the CO2 consumption, growth, H2 and O2 productions of the cyanobacteria A. variabilis ATCC 29413-UTM in batch experiment.
 The main parameters are the irradiance and the initial CO2 mole fraction in the head-space.
 The micro-organisms were grown in atmosphere containing argon and CO2, at a pH of 7·0 ± 0·4 with nitrate in the medium.
 A new scaling analysis for CO2 consumption, growth, and H2 and O2 production is presented.
 Under the conditions presented in this study, the following conclusions can be drawn for A. variabilis,

-) at low inorganic carbon concentrations and expands the model to large concentrations when growth inhibition occurs.
+1Kinetic equations based on the Monod model are used to model the growth, carbon uptake, and O2 production by A. variabilis taking into account (i) light saturation; (ii) CO2 saturation; and (iii) CO2 inhibition.
+The parameters obtained agree well with values reported for other cyanobacteria (Erickson et al. 1987) at low inorganic carbon concentrations and expands the model to large concentrations when growth inhibition occurs.
 The experimental data falls within 30% of the model predictions.
-However, similar approach could not predict experimental data for H2
+However, similar approach could not predict experimental data for H2 production rate.

 Finally, the kinetic equations can be used in simulations for optimizing the operating conditions of a photobioreactor for rapid growth and maximum CO2 mitigation.
 Moreover, it is expected that the above experimental and scaling analysis method can be used for analyzing other CO2 mitigating and H2 producing micro-organisms.